-Manufacturing companies are in need of entry-level production workers, as well as Machine Operators and Programmers requiring training ranging from on-the-job training to an associate's degree.
+Machine Operators and Programmers requiring training ranging from on-the-job training to an associate's degree.
 The manufacturing industry also needs mid-level skilled technicians with cross-training to address machine repair and operation, requiring knowledge in hydraulics, robotics, electrical, and more.
 In addition, Welders are needed with American Welding Society certification in multiple types of welding.
+Manufacturing companies are also more in need of highly skilled positions than ever before, such as various types of Engineers and Designers.
+These positions are very difficult to find in the labor pool within the region, so companies are often forced to recruit from outside.
+Talent attraction continues to be a challenge because of the lack of large cities and amenities.